 Acerta Pharma’s discovery and research teams, which focus on developing new molecular entities, are based in Oss, The Netherlands.
 The group there was responsible for the discovery of acalabrutinib.
-Preclinical activities, non-clinical toxicology and chemistry/manufacturing/controls are based in Bellevue, WA.
-Our largest site, which includes clinical operations, medical science, regulatory, safety, compliance, biostatistics, commercial and US administration is located in Redwood City, CA. Acerta Pharma has recently announced that it will be moving the Redwood City teams to a new AstraZeneca led site in South San Francisco in Q4 2017.
+Our largest site, which includes clinical operations, medical science, regulatory, safety, compliance, biostatistics, medical affairs and US administration is located in South San Francisco, CA.

 The acalabrutinib program includes over 20 clinical trials for both monotherapy and in combination with other targeted molecules.
 Over 200 employees are engaged in the development of acalabrutinib and other pipeline compounds for hematologic malignancies.